kabanod1m/DeepslateInfestation/README.md

 * Maximum height below which to allow Deepslate Silverfish spawning can be specified (0 by default, meaning allow spawning where deepslate starts generating)

 ### License
-ItemPickupPlus is licensed under MIT.
+DeepslateInfestation is licensed under MIT.